Dog-Friendly Colorado Elopement Locations

 Many locations have rules against bringing dogs.
 The reasoning behind these rules is to protect fragile vegetation, keep your dog safe from predatory animals (such as coyotes and mountain lions), and to keep other visitors (as well as wild animals) safe and comfortable.
 We recommend keeping these in mind when bringing your dog with you on your wedding day, but here are a few basic rules:

-• It should be a no-brainer, but it is extremely important to pick up your pet’s waste.
+• It should be a no-brainer, but it is extremely important to pick up and properly dispose of your pet’s waste.

 • Unless specifically noted otherwise, dogs are required to be kept on a leash (many counties require leashes to be less than 6ft long).